 - The police catch the criminal at the hidden place.

-- You should catch at the lesson in the class.
+- You should catch the lesson at your home.

 51. Cause for

-- Your bad habits cause for your bad result.
+- Your bad habits cause lousy results for yourself.

 52. Charge with